Barbara Woodhouse (1910–1988)

 Barbara’s father had been a student at Oxford, and had bought Sandfield Cottage on the London Road, presumably with a view to his retirement.
 At the time of his death it was let out to the Rowells who owned a jeweller’s shop in Oxford, and Mrs Blackburn, was pregnant with her fifth child, y could not move here right away with her children, as she had to give them a year’s notice to leave.
 She therefore temporarily moved to Brighton, where the birth of Barbara’s youngest brother Desmond was registered in the third quarter of 1920.

-Very soon afterwards they moved to Sandfield Cottage in Headington, and Barbara’s mother Mrs Blackburn is listed there in Kelly’s Directory from 1921 to 1960.
-It was in fact much more than a cottage: it was a large house with extensive grounds (see map below).
+Very soon afterwards they moved to Sandfield Cottage in Headington: It was in fact a large house with extensive land fronting the London Road (see separate page on the house).
+Barbara’s mother Mrs Blackburn is listed there in Kelly’s Directory from 1921 to 1960.

 Barbara trained her first ponies there, and was sent to Headington School nearby, where she recalled that every mistress hated her “because I always went to school smelling of horse”.
 She was one of the first girls to join the school in its new (present) building, and Barbara reports that when she and her two sisters entered the school there were only twelve girls there.

 The following two postcards sent by Barbara when she lived at Sandfield Cottage emphasize how horse-mad she was.
 The first, sent to Keith Keynes, Esq. in Porthleven, Cornwall, was postmarked in Headington on 14 September 1923, when Barbara was aged 13.
 Addressed to Keith Heynes in Portleven, Cornwall, it reads: